-Figure 1 is a diagrammatic overview of the four components to the processing - (a) initialise an ellipsoid coincident with the driver's head (Section 3.1), (b) use the ellipsoid to generate an array of synthetic views for a range of head motion (Section 3.2); this is done offline as part of the initialisation process, (c) search for the synthetic view which best matches a target image of the driver (Section 3.3), (d) accumulate head pose information over time in order to classify the driver's focus of attention (Section 4).
+Figure 1 is a diagrammatic overview of the four components of the head pose processing - (a) initialise an ellipsoid coincident with the driver's head (Section 3.1), (b) use the ellipsoid to generate an array of synthetic views for a range of head motion (Section 3.2); this is done offline as part of the initialisation process, (c) search for the synthetic view which best matches a target image of the driver (Section 3.3), (d) accumulate head pose information over time, in order to classify subsequently observed head poses (Section 4).
+Once head pose has been classified, eye pose is processed as described in Section 5.